-- Classroom teachers will expect and support all students to develop and maintain a habit of reading and listening to books read aloud at home. - Parents can choose to support school work with other additional activities at home, as suits their family schedule. - Families can expect regular (once per term) newsletters from area teams outlining skills/concepts being taught in literacy, numeracy and throughlines.
-This will enable further investigation/conversations that support depth of learning in the home environment. - Parent partnerships are vital to student success.
+- Classroom teachers will expect and support all students to develop and maintain a habit of reading and listening to books read aloud at home. - Parents can choose to support school work with other additional activities at home, as suits their family schedule. - Parent partnerships are vital to student success.
 Parents are encouraged to contact their child's teacher to clarify processes and implementation when necessary.